firebase/extensions/firestore-translate-text/README.md

 This extension will operate with the following project IAM roles:

 * datastore.user (Reason: Allows the extension to write translated strings to Cloud Firestore.)

+* aiplatform.user (Reason: This extension requires access to Vertex AI to create, update and query a Vertex Matching Engine index.)